pyeventsourcing/eventsourcing/docs/topics/application.rst

 The main features of an application are:

-* the command and query methods you define, which implement your "application services";
 * the :func:`~eventsourcing.application.Application.save` method, used for collecting and recording new aggregate events;
 * the ``repository`` attribute, with which aggregates are reconstructed;
 * the ``notification_log`` attribute, from which the state of the application can be propagated;
 * the :func:`~eventsourcing.application.Application.take_snapshot` method;
-* the application environment, used to configure an application.
+* the application environment, used to configure an application;
+* the command and query methods you define, which implement your "application services".

 The :class:`~eventsourcing.application.Application` class defines an object method :func:`~eventsourcing.application.Application.save` which can be